 Improve its own performance through self-modification

-AGI would be equivalent to human intelligence, capable of performing any intellectual task that humans can.
-However, the development of AGI is still in its infancy, and it’s a subject of ongoing debate among experts.
+AGI would be human level intelligence, able to do any intellectual task as human.
+But AGI is still in its infancy and is a topic of debate among experts

 Artificial Super Intelligence (ASI)

-Artificial Super Intelligence (ASI) is the most advanced form of AI, surpassing human intelligence by far.
-Think of it as the supercomputers you see in sci-fi movies.
-We’re nowhere near developing one yet, but it’s a topic of debate among experts.
+Artificial Super Intelligence (ASI) is the most advanced form of AI, far surpassing human intelligence.
+Think of it as the supercomputers in sci-fi movies.
+We’re not there yet but it’s a topic of debate among experts.

 ASI is a hypothetical AI system that surpasses human intelligence by a significant margin.
 It would possess an intellect far beyond human capabilities, allowing it to: